 - Campus Employment/Federal Work-Study refers to on-campus jobs where students earn bi-weekly paychecks to help pay for educational costs.
 The Student Employment Office assists students in finding on-campus employment opportunities and hosts a job fair at the start of each academic year.
-Eligible U.S. citizens and permanent residents will see Federal Work-Study listed on their Statement of Financial Aid, whereas eligible international students will see Campus Employment.

-- Students must apply for financial aid annually by the stated deadlines to be considered for institutional financial aid for the next academic year.
+- Students must apply for financial aid annually by the stated deadlines to be considered for financial aid for the next academic year.

 - U.S. citizens and eligible non-citizens who wish only to be considered for federal financial aid must only submit the FAFSA and are encouraged to contact the Financial Aid Office.

-- Recently, in an effort to help families compare financial aid awards among colleges, New York State has required all New York State Colleges to provide incoming students with a standardized financial aid award call the New York State Financial Aid Award Information Sheet.
-All admitted students who qualify for need-based financial aid will receive their personalized copy of Hamilton's New York State Financial Aid Award Information Sheet by mail.
+- Recently, in an effort to help families compare financial aid awards among colleges, New York State has required all New York State Colleges to provide incoming students with a standardized financial aid award called the New York State Financial Aid Award Information Sheet.
+All admitted students who qualify for need-based financial aid will receive their personalized copy of Hamilton's New York State Financial Aid Award Information by mail.